codex-academy/Nelisa/2_Display_the_data.md

 ## Separate template files

-Inline handlebar templates become cumbersome quickly.
+Inline Handlebars templates become cumbersome quickly.
 A way around that is to store them in separate files and use the `fs` module to read the templates from disk.

 ## Learning areas

-* Templating using handlebars with NodeJS.
+* Templating using Handlebars with NodeJS.
 * Creating files with the `fs` module.
-* Storing and using handlebar templates in separate files using the `fs` module.
+* Storing and using Handlebars templates in separate files using the `fs` module.